MaverickMandir/.github/profile/README.md

 Beyond this program, there won't be any generic paths, Students will choose their own path.

 ### Specialist
+You pick your own ultralearning projects.

-You focus on one single thing & along with like minded people, you startup or join one.
+Eventually along with like minded people, you startup or join one.
 Or you join the military/beurocracy.

 You'll lose your membership, if you choose something that is not an acceptable career option in maverick charter.